NovaSagittarii/ahc/ahc037/README.md

 Wow pruning the mesh worked pretty well!
 (3.2B).
 Additionally, pruning freed up a lot of nodes (about 75% of the grid) so you can probably make the mesh denser.

+After increasing mesh fineness and adding in axes it does decent (3.7B).
+Interestingly, the mesh fineness can be arbitrary!
+There aren't enough points to ever make it fail.
+Since you only have N=1000 points so your mesh will consist of at most N=1000 points.

+So to make the horizonal reaching less, anytime while setting up the mesh, you want to go up immediately and then slowly to the right.
+This actually does pretty well!
+(4.2B) Maybe go to the right more slowly?